 CHIPPs Courses are open to all those involved in pastoral roles both within and outside their church communities.

-Alongside the Called to Care Course there are three Saturday Workshops per year, covering various topics related to the different aspects of pastoral care.
+There are usually three Saturday Workshops per year, covering various topics related to the different aspects of pastoral care.